 Students should take the initiative in finding out which professors would be interested in providing assistance--especially when the student thinks such a working relationship would be beneficial to both the professor and the student.
 Even if the student does not have a particular professor in mind, it is a good idea to make known (perhaps through the Department Chair) what their interestes and qualifications are.
 Often the professors themselves are looking for capable students to work with them, but they don't know the students well enough to seek out those best suited for their projects.

-To be considered by the Awards Committee, the application and supporting materials are all due no later than Friday, November 8, 2019, 5:00 PM in the Dean's Office.
+To be considered by the Awards Committee, the application and supporting materials are all due no later than Friday, November 13, 2020, 5:00 PM.
 Late materials will not be accepted.